cboettig/nimbios-transients/tasks.md

 - Long-running replicate vs ensemble dynamics (Jody)
 - Perturbing the system multiple times

-- Likelihood / posterior distributions from a single trajectory vs from the ensemble
+- Likelihood / posterior distributions from a single trajectory vs from the ensemble (Henry)

 - How divergent can the posterior distribution of a parameter from a given model be when estimated from two different realizations of the same model?
 (Chris)